Power management/Suspend and hibernate

 parameter must point to the unlocked/mapped device that contains the file system with the swap file.Maintaining swap file for hibernation with zram

-It is possible solving the hibernation problem with RAM compression (zram) by maintaining two or more swap spaces at the same time. systemd will always ignore zram block devices before triggering hibernation [7], therefore keeping both spaces enabled should work without further intervention.
+It is possible to solve the hibernation problem with zram RAM-only swap by maintaining two or more swap spaces at the same time. systemd will always ignore zram block devices before triggering hibernation [7], therefore keeping both spaces enabled should work without further intervention.

 After configured the swap file, follow the zram page.
 Make sure zram has the higher swap priority (e.g. pri=100